“The community that opens the same book closes it in greater harmony.” – Mary McGory

 Have you ever experienced the feeling of excitement that comes from discussing a book you’ve enjoyed with others who have read that same book?
 Imagine the depth of discussion that could develop if everyone in our province read the same title!

-That is the aim of One Book Nova Scotia (1BNS), a province-wide community reading event for adults.
+That is the aim of One Book Nova Scotiaopens a new window (1BNS), a province-wide community reading event for adults.
 Nova Scotians are invited to read, discuss, and get excited about the same book.

-One Book Nova Scotia is organized by Libraries, Archives & Museums Nova Scotia (LAMNS).
+One Book Nova Scotia is organized by Libraries, Archives & Museums Nova Scotia (LAMNS)opens a new window.
 A selection committee of librarians and book sellers makes a recommendation each year, and the title is revealed in September.
 The author must be Canadian and the book must: